ClementinaMata/Game/README.md

 ## Introduction

 The first project was to make an entire game from scratch, the game is called "Beep-beep", and it's about a bee that wants to go to the bee hive, to do that the bee has to go through a labyrinth, but if the bee touches any of the lines or the borders of the game, you have to start all over again.
-Once the bee gets to the bee hive, the next level will start immediately, the difficulty of the game is more complex if you pass to the next level.
+Once the bee gets to the bee hive, the next level will start immediately, the difficulty of the game is more complex while increasing the level you are in.